bluebirz/bluebirz.github.io/_drafts/2025-terraform8-ifelse-forloop.md

 resource "google_storage_bucket_object" "object" {
   name    = local.target_file.name
+  content = local.target_file.content
   bucket  = google_storage_bucket.bucket.name
-  content = local.target_file.content
 }

+resource "google_storage_bucket_object" "object_2" {
+  name    = var.object_spec == null ? "special-file.resource" : var.object_spec.name
+  content = var.object_spec == null ?
+"This is a special file" : var.object_spec.content
+  bucket  = google_storage_bucket.bucket.name
+}
 ```

-Line 6, we defined default value of the variable as `null` and line 10, if the variable is `null` then we assign `target_file` with new populated values.
+Line 6, we defined default value of the variable as `null`

+At line 10 in resource "object", when the variable's value is `null` then we assign `local.target_file` with new populated values.

+At line 20 and 21 of resource "object_2", when the variable is `null` then we assign the attributes one by one.

 When we run `terraform plan` without any variables, we will have the resource with that populated values.